rstudio/gt/tests/testthat/_snaps/fmt_duration.md

       tab_6 %>% fmt_duration(columns = "num_1")
     Condition
       Error in `fmt_duration()`:
       !
-When there are numeric columns to format, `input_units` must not be `NULL`.
-      * Use one of "seconds", "minutes", "hours", "days", or "weeks".
+When there are numeric columns to format, `input_units` must be in "seconds", "minutes", "hours", "days", or "weeks", not `NULL`.

 ---